Safety in Mexico Means Watching Where You're Going

 Is Mexico Safe?
 Don't take it from me.
 Ask the one million people, many over 60 living here what they think.

 Next up: "Half the expats here are getting over a bad break-up," and other indications that sojourns may be just the thing.

 Most recent: Twenty-minutes and a captive audience: why cab rides are a surprisingly effective way to practice Spanish

-I'm Kerry Baker, a partner with Ventanas Mexico and author of the "Interactive Guide to Learning Spanish Free Online," a curation of the best Spanish language tools on the web, linked and organized into lesson plans.
-I also just finished "If Only I Had a Place" on renting luxuriously in Mexico for less.
+Kerry Baker, is a partner with Ventanas Mexico and author of the "Interactive Guide to Learning Spanish Free Online," a curation of the best Spanish language tools on the web, linked and organized into lesson plans.
+She also wrote "If Only I Had a Place" on renting luxuriously in Mexico for less.